Max-Pursche/Minesweeper/README.md

 ("F" for flagged, _ if uncovered and no mines around it, or "1" "2" or "3" depending on how many bombs are nearby that square in the grid)
 Still working on it, read checklist below for more faetures I want to add

 The Checklist:
-To run use the driver,
+Level select is going to be updated so that it can run in minesweeper.java,
-Level select is going to be updated so that it can run in minesweeper.java, Going to be making the uncover() method of grid recursive,
+Going to be making the uncover() method of grid recursive,
 Making it impossible to hit a mine on the first choice,